Hcore-Init: Neural Network Initialization based on Graph Degeneracy: Graph Extraction from Neural Network Architecture

-We will now describe how we transpose the two classic neural network architectures we investigate, to graphs, and more specificaly bipartite ones.
+We will now describe how we map the two classic neural network architectures we investigate to graphs, and more specifically to a collection of bipartite ones.
 Also, from now on, we are going to refer to a fully-connected neural network as FCNN and to a convolutional neural network as CNN \cite{krizhevsky2012imagenet}.